Organizing resources

 One of the core principles of Stacks is to codify the entire behavior of infrastructure within version-controlled configuration files.
 This reduces reliance on external settings, avoids hidden behavior, and ensures deployments are predictable.

-Specifically, Stacks follow a GitOps-style model for configuration management: non-secret inputs should be defined explicitly in the deployment configuration and stored in version control.
+Specifically, Stacks follow a GitOps-style model for configuration management: Define non-secret inputs explicitly in the deployment configuration and stored in version control.
 There is no equivalent to workspace variables, and no hidden platform settings that affect how a Stack behaves.
-The goal is that the full intent and structure of a Stack can be understood from the code alone.
+The goal is that the full intent and structure of a Stack is clear from the code alone.

 Workload identity

 Consistent with the everything-as-code principle, the preferred form of authentication in Stacks is workload identity.
-Identity is defined directly in the Stack configuration using identity_token blocks in the deployment configuration, and explicit provider configuration in each component.
+Define identity directly in the Stack configuration using identity_token blocks in the deployment configuration, and explicit provider configuration in each component.

-This approach allows provider authentication to be managed declaratively, avoiding the need for long-lived secrets or platform-managed environment variables.
+This approach manages declarative provider authentication, avoiding the need for long-lived secrets or platform-managed environment variables.

 Managing secrets

 Stacks do not use workspace variables.
-Instead, variable sets are used for managing secrets such as tokens, passwords, and credentials for providers that do not support workload identity.
+Instead, use variable sets to manage secrets such as tokens, passwords, and credentials for providers that do not support workload identity.

-These values are pulled from variable sets as defined in the deployment configuration.
-Short-lived credentials provided via a variable set should be marked as ephemeral to ensure secrets are not persisted in state.
-Some longer-lived secrets such as license keys, may need to be persisted in state, and this is possible using the stable keyword.
-All non-secret configuration should remain in version-controlled Stack files.
+Pull these values from variable sets as defined in the deployment configuration.
+Mark short-lived credentials provided using a variable set as ephemeral to ensure secrets are not persisted in state.
+Persist longer-lived secrets such as license keys in state using the stable keyword.
+Version all non-secret configuration in Stack configuration files.

 Other differences from workspaces

 Stacks introduces several capabilities that are not available in traditional workspace-based Terraform workflows.
-These features enable more flexible composition of resources and more dynamic configuration patterns, especially in complex, multi-environment or multi-region setups.
+These features enable more flexible composition of resources and more dynamic configuration patterns, relevant to complex, multi-environment or multi-region setups.

 Deferred changes

-Stacks support deferred changes, a mechanism that allows Terraform to iteratively plan and apply a deployment until all resource dependencies are satisfied.
-This enables configurations that would normally fail due to known_after_apply attributes, such as creating a Kubernetes cluster and deploying a Helm chart into it, to coexist within a single deployment.
+Stacks support deferred changes, a mechanism that allows Terraform to satisfy all resource dependencies using iterative plan and apply steps.
+This enables configurations that would otherwise fail due to known_after_apply attributes (such as creating a Kubernetes cluster and then deploying a Helm chart into it), to coexist within a single deployment.
 Terraform plans and applies what it can, then re-evaluates the configuration based on updated state, repeating this process until the deployment converges.

 Explicit provider definition and iteration

-In Stacks, all providers must be defined and configured explicitly.
-Each provider is passed as a named argument to the components that require it, which makes provider usage transparent and avoids assumptions based on default configurations or implicit inheritance from the root module.
+In Stacks, define all providers and configured explicitly.
+HCP Terraform passes each provider as a named argument to the components that require it, which makes provider usage transparent and avoids assumptions based on default configurations or implicit inheritance from the root module.

 This explicit model also enables provider iteration: a Stack can dynamically configure multiple provider instances using for_each to support scenarios like deploying infrastructure across multiple regions, accounts, or subscriptions.
 Each instance is explicitly defined, passed to the relevant components, and orchestrated within a single deployment, without duplicating component logic.